 In this case, we bring together a school committed to rigorous learning and unique experiences, an organization whose mission seeks to build community ownership and revitalization, and a natural food market with a vision “to sustain a healthy learning and growing community.
 From the perspective of Children’s Community School, we consider ourselves fortunate to partner with New Morning Market and NHSW in a project that will surely nourish and strengthen our community.

-I enthusiastically watched Children’s Community School students as they planted some of the first vegetables in the new community garden.
-I am eager to return to the garden with them so they can continue to care for their plants and enjoy the fruits of their labor.
+We enthusiastically watched Children’s Community School students as they planted some of the first vegetables in the new community garden.
+We are eager to return to the garden with them so they can continue to care for their plants and enjoy the fruits of their labor.

 Whether they realize it now or not, they are learning skills and knowledge that can serve them for a lifetime.